Creating a character in your mind is a fun and creative process. But the feeling you get when you see them actually brought to life is beyond amazing.

 Tip: Workout the Details

-A key factor to success as a 2D character designer is paying attention to minute details; the slightest angle, direction, shade, and colour difference can drastically change how the character is perceived; so don’t forget that being meticulous while doing the research is well worth the effort.
+A key factor to success as a 2D character designer is paying attention to minute details; the slightest angle, direction, shade, and color difference can drastically change how the character is perceived; so don’t forget that being meticulous during the research stage is well worth the effort.

 Step 2: Visualization and Concepts